soggybag/front-end-web-q2/class-5/README.md

 **Time**

+This is the minimum amount of time you should spend.

-- Create a design for your game in Sketch 1hr.
+- Create a design for your game in Sketch 2hr.
 - Markup 2hr
-- JavaScript 4hr.
+- JavaScript 4hr

 **Challenges:**